Command & Conquer: Generals: Multiplayer

-Games can be played both over the Internet or a local area network (LAN).
+The multiplayer mode can be played both over the Internet or a local area network (LAN).
 It adopts a similar format to skirmish mode whereby the goal is to eliminate the other team.
 Games over the Internet can be completely random, in the form of a Quick Match.
 Players can also play in Custom Matches where the number of players, the map and rules are decided upon by the host.

 The online feature originally worked via GameSpy servers.
 After the shutdown of GameSpy in 2014, these were no longer available.

-The macOS version of the game released for the Mac App Store does not support multiplayer.
+The macOS version of the game does not support multiplayer.
 Apple discontinued Game Center for online play with the release of macOS Sierra.

 Soundtrack

 Generals presents players with a separate musical score for each faction.
 The United States' theme music consists of grand, militaristic scores composed by Bill Brown and Mikael Sandgren.
 China's musical themes feature apocalyptic, orchestral scores combined with East Asian instrumentation.
 The GLA faction's theme soundtrack can be described as a combination of Middle Eastern and few South Asian sounds coupled with heavy metal music.